 As an employer, you are responsible for:

-- Registration with the Government of Saskatchewan’s Employer Engagement Unit, except:
+- Registration with the Government of Saskatchewan's Foreign Worker Recruitment and Protection Unit, except:

 - When hiring foreign nationals who hold open work permits; or